honglizhan/honglizhan.github.io/_pages/about.md

 <blockquote style="display: inline-block; margin: 0; padding: 10px; background-color: #ecf0f1; font-style: italic; font-size: 1.1em;"><strong><em>Arrogance is a sign of ignorance.</em></strong></blockquote>

-I am a 4th year Ph.D. student in Computational Linguistics at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, where I'm blessed to be advised by Professor <a href="https://jessyli.com/">Junyi Jessy Li</a>.
+I am a Ph.D. candidate in Computational Linguistics at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, where I'm blessed to be advised by Professor <a href="https://jessyli.com/">Junyi Jessy Li</a>.
 The ambition of my research is to build emotionally intelligent AI systems in a broader social context.

 Casually, I go by Henry.